evodify/evodify.github.io/_pages/research.md

 ## Fishes of the Roof of the World

-*This is my side project which started as an ambition to get the National Geographic grant.*
+*Side project that started as an ambition to get the National Geographic grant.*

 **2013 – present**